dragonforge-dev/dragonforge-camera-3d/README.md

 - `get_first_camera() -> Node3D` Return the first Camera3D or CameraMount3D found that is a child of this node.
 - `inititalize_cameras() -> Array[Node3D]` Return a list of all Camera3D and CameraMount3D nodes that are children of this node.
 - `change_camera(camera: Node3D) -> void` Makes the passed camera the active camera.
+- `get_facing(input_vector: Vector3, character_transform_basis: Basis) -> Vector3` Returns the direction for a [CharacterBody3D] based on the passed input vector and the [member Characterbody.transform.basis].
+If the active camera is 1st person, 3rd person free look or 3rd person follow, the player will point in the direction of the camera.
+If the camera is a 3rd person fixed, ISO or birds eye view camera, it will just reflect the actual direction the input is moving the player.

 ## CameraMount3D
 Intended if you want a first person or third person camera attached to the player.
 If you want this to be a first person camera, set `first_person` to true.